 Hit the Trails:

 Running on trails is naturally slower.
-You focus more on the ground (roots and mud can cause havoc!) and the ground is undulating.
-Trails are terrible for speed work but they are great to take some chilled time, enjoy your surroundings and keep that heart rate low.
+You focus more on the terrain and the ground is undulating.
+Trails are great to take some chilled time, enjoy your surroundings and keep that heart rate low.

 Fast-paced, bass-heavy music is not going to slow you down...but an interesting Podcast might.
 There's plenty of running-related content out there if that takes your fancy, so focus on the content instead of your pace!
 You can listen to my podcast here.

-Easy recovery runs is your chance to run as a group and have a catch up.
+Recovery runs offer an opportunity to run as a group and have a catch up.
 If you're chatting you will automatically be running at a comfortable, conversational pace.